-Gutenberg WordPress Editor launches in 2018 – December 6th
+Gutenberg WordPress Editor launch December 6th 2018 –

 WordPress released its new Editor, called Gutenberg, in December 2018, to coincide with the release of WordPress version 5.0.
 Unlike the classic editor, possibly basic editor stroke word processor that is in WordPress now, Gutenberg will allow for the creation of better looking rich posts content, without the need to edit CSS or html.
 It allows the building of pages, using drag and drop ‘Blocks’, in a more visual way, much like visual composer or other drag ‘n’ drop editors.
 This will make it easier to add other media too, such as images and video.
 Each iteration of WordPress 5.0 will probably come with a set of pre-designed blocks to get you started and no doubt many developers will develop many more Block types.
 Instead of using shortcodes to add to your website, you will be able to select suitable Blocks.
 Java script is heavily employed to ensure Gutenberg is intuitive and it comes with its own set of styles.